Paulinus of Nola

 Paulinus of Nola (/pɔːˈlaɪnəs/; Paulinus Nolanus; also anglicized as Pauline of Nola; c.
-354 – 22 June 431) born Pontius Meropius Anicius Paulinus, was a Roman poet, writer, and senator who attained the ranks of suffect consul (c.
-377) and governor of Campania (c.
-380) but—following the assassination of the emperor Gratian and under the influence of his Hispanic wife Therasia of Nola—abandoned his career, was baptized as a Christian, and probably after Therasia's death became bishop of Nola in Campania.
+354 – 22 June 431) born Pontius Meropius Anicius Paulinus, was a Roman poet, writer, senator, and bishop.
+He attained the ranks of suffect consul (c.
+377) and governor of Campania, (c.
+380) but, prompted by the counsels of his Hispanic wife Therasia of Nola and by the assassination of the emperor Gratian, abandoned his career and was baptized as a Christian.
+Later, probably after Therasia's death, he became bishop of Nola in Campania.
 While there, he wrote poems in honor of his predecessor Saint Felix and corresponded with other Christian leaders throughout the empire.
 He is credited with the introduction of bells to Christian worship and helped resolve the disputed election of Pope Boniface I.

 His renunciation of his wealth and station in favor of an ascetic and philanthropic life was held up as an example by many of his contemporaries—including Augustine, Jerome, Martin, and Ambrose—and he was subsequently venerated as a saint.
 His relics became a focus of pilgrimage, but were removed from Nola sometime between the 11th and 20th centuries.
 His feast day is observed on 22 June in both the Roman Catholic and Eastern Orthodox Churches.
 In Nola, the entire week around his feast day is celebrated as the Festival of the Lilies.